MarcoAHVega/expowindow.io/1. Fundamentals/5 React/2 React & Firebase/Section 2: React Basics.md

 # 8. Making a React Component

-- > Now, in our case, for now, we're just going to use React to build a single component in our existing webpage.
+- > use React to build a single component in our existing webpage

   - a React component is basically just a JavaScript function, and inside that function, we can create a component template and also any component functionality.